gisquick/gisquick-doc/user-manual/traditional-publishing.rst

 .. _publication-topics:

-In the following page **topics** can be defined.
-By topic it's meant a group of thematically-related overlay layers.
-Topics can be easily switched in ``Topics`` tab of Gisquick UI, see :doc:`./user-interface` section.
+In the following page, **topics** can be defined.
+By topic, a group of thematically-related overlay layers is meant.
+Topics can be easily switched in the ``Topics`` tab of Gisquick UI, see :doc:`./user-interface` section.
 Layers which should be part of a defined topic are simply checked.
-Topics can be added or removed by buttons located in the bottom left part of the dialog.
+Topics can be added or removed by buttons located in the bottom-left part of the dialog.
 Each topic has defined a short description (abstract) which is shown by Gisquick UI.